A scholarly response on what the Hebrew and Aramaic Bible says concerning LGBTI people.

 Homosexuals and heterosexuals generally have issues with the interpretations ignorant and / or bias people give about the Sodom story.
 A lot of passive gay men like manly men and wouldn't have any desire penetrating or raping heterosexual men.
 They would see penetrating a man as taking away his manliness, which they wouldn't want to do.
 Consider when you heterosexuals penetrate your wives or girlfriends.
 Generally your woman companion doesn't have the desire or want to penetrate you.
 Passive gay men think like women.
 The role of penetrator isn't necessarily what they want to be unless their partner wants it.
 Concerning heterosexuals, they generally don't accept that they would be raping other men if they aren't attracted to them.
 So a cultural or influencing force is going on here.
 Decent people, regardless of their sexual orientation, don't act like this.

 1st Note: The words al-sefer ha-yashar literally mean: "on the upright book" or "in the correct record."
 When a Hebrew noun is definite and has an adjective, Hebrew puts the definite article on both words (example: "the book - the upright" = "the upright book."
 However, when you have the word "on" or "in" in the statement, the word "the" is replaced with the preposition be "in" or the word al "on" before that noun; but the statement still says: "in the correct record."
 If the statement hypothetically said: "in the book of the upright one," the word al "in" would have been left out and the first noun also wouldn't have the definite article attached to it.
 Or for the other way, the letter be "in" would have been used and the definite article for the second word would have been left out (Compare Lam.
 2:22).
 It would have been deliberately said differently to distinguish what is meant.
-Not saying "in" or "on" in Hebrew statements is also fairly common (examples: "in the morning," "in the night," etc. can be said with or without the preposition be "in").
+Not saying "in" or "on" in Hebrew statements is also fairly common (examples: "in the morning," "in the night," "in peace," etc. can be said with or without the preposition be "in").
 The early translation witnesses (Aramaic Targum, Peshitta, Greek & Latin) contradict each other on this statement and translate this statement three different ways.
 This tells me that the translators were ignorant of the correct meaning of these words.
 So I reject their translations and I go by the obvious meaning of the Hebrew words.
 This obvious meaning also fits the so-called "Book of Jasher's" content better.

 DONT BE SWAYED BY FALSE RELIGION: